California Foreclosure Timeline 2026 | NOD to Auction

 Does the timeline change if I have a second mortgage?

 Each loan can be foreclosed separately.
-If your second mortgage holder forecloses, the first mortgage typically remains in place (you'd still owe it).
+If your second mortgage holder forecloses, the first mortgage typically remains in place, meaning you would still owe it to the first lender.

 What if I'm also behind on property taxes?